ckreiger1/ckreiger1/README.md

 Hi, I’m @ckreiger1

-I’m a technical writer interested in learning more about making contributions to open source projects.
+I’m a technical writer interested in learning more about making documentation contributions to open source projects.

-📫 You can reach me at ckreiger1@gmail.com
+📫 You can also reach me at ckreiger1@gmail.com